* Spot Eonia falls to record low

 * Forward breakevens rise with inflation outlook

-* Greek yields drop, Cyprus plans comeback (Adds fresh quotes, updates prices)
+* Greek yields drop, Cyprus plans comeback (Updates prices, adds new quotes)

-LONDON, June 10 (Reuters) - Euro zone overnight interbank interest rates traded at record lows on Tuesday in a sign that the European Central Bank’s efforts to keep money markets anchored will bear fruit.
+LONDON, June 10 (Reuters) - Euro zone overnight bank-to-bank interest rates traded at record lows on Tuesday and short-term bonds outperformed longer-dated paper in a sign that the European Central Bank’s efforts to keep money markets anchored may bear fruit.

 “The ECB has given very strong forward guidance for the first two years, and all its measures work to pin front-end rates,” said Michael Michaelides, rates strategist at RBS.

-The ECB’s pledge to keep rates at historic lows for some time has, however, fuelled demand for the higher-yielding bonds of some of the bloc’s weakest links.
+The ECB’s pledge to keep rates at historic lows for some time has, however, fuelled demand for the higher-yielding bonds of some of the bloc’s weakest members.

-Yields on 10-year Greek bonds dropped 24 bps to 5.53 percent on Tuesday, a level not seen since January 2010, while Portuguese equivalents were within a whisker of euro era lows after dropping 14 bps to 3.24 percent.
+Yields on 10-year Greek bonds dropped to as low as 5.48 percent, a level not seen since January 2010, while Portuguese equivalents were within a whisker of euro era lows after dropping 14 bps to 3.24 percent.

-These new lows raise the prospect that Greece, which returned to markets in April for the first time since 2010, could soon issue more debt to help to stave off the need for a third bailout, Commerzbank said in a note on Tuesday.
+These new lows raise the prospect that Greece, which returned to markets in April for the first time since 2010, could soon issue more debt to help to stave off the need for a third bailout, Commerzbank said in a note.

 The Republic of Cyprus - bailed out just last year - is set to meet investors ahead of a possible euro bond issue, IFR reported.
 (Editing by Catherine Evans and Nigel Stephenson)